Blair MacDonald: NHL

 After being released by the Canucks, MacDonald spent three more seasons playing in Austria before retiring in 1986.
 He finished his career with 91 goals and 100 assists for 191 points in 219 NHL games, and added 171 goals and 165 assists for 336 points in 476 games in the WHA.

-Following the conclusion of his playing career, MacDonald accepted a head coaching job in Austria, and has spent most of his time since coaching in both Europe and North America.
+Following the conclusion of his playing career, MacDonald accepted a head coaching job in Austria and has spent most of his time coaching in both Europe and North America.
 In 1988–89, he was named the International Hockey League Coach of the Year after leading the Muskegon Lumberjacks to a 57–18–7 record and the league championship.